alanrodriguezdotme/calculator-demo/README.md

 A simple calculator I made with React (via Vite).
 Includes keyboard shortcuts and basic accessibility features.

-To run the demo, run these commands:
+To try the demo, run these commands:

 ```
 npm i